smohiudd/smohiudd.github.io/_posts/2023-09-26-gtfs-parquet-duckdb.markdown

 excerpt_separator: <!--more-->
 ---

 ### GTFS data is typically served though traditional relational database systems such as PostGreSQL or SQlite.
-Using DuckDB and Parquet opens the door for analyzing GTFS using cloud optimized data.
+Using DuckDB and Parquet opens the door for analyzing GTFS data in the browser using a cloud native data format.
 <!--more-->

 <style>